 Indonesia: Alor + Halmahera + Sumbawa - July 2018

 Fancy Indonesia?
-I will take you diving in the waters of Sali Kecil, a small island far from everything located on the west coast of Halmahera.
-Magnificent!
+I take you to dive in the waters of Sali Kecil, a small island far from everything located on the west coast of Halmahera.
+It's a beautiful place!

 COVID-19.
 Can we travel to Indonesia from France?
 As of this writing (June 7, 2022), foreign travelers are again allowed to enter Indonesia without quarantine.
 There is no need to present a PCR test upon arrival if one is vaccinated.
 The 30-day tourist Visa on Arrival (VoA) is reinstated at all airports (500,000 IDR, about 35 €, renewable once), the B211A-tourism visa is also valid again.
 The following are still required: a certificate of vaccination with two or three doses for at least 14 days (one dose for the Johnson & Johnson), an insurance covering Covid-19 (for an amount of at least 13 400 €), as well as the registration on the application PeduliLindungi for smartphone (iOS or Android).
 For regularly updated information on the health situation and tourism in Indonesia, I invite you to visit this page of BaliAutrement agency.